GirishSengerVerma/SCIoT/README.md

 3. Navigate to the `dashboard-web-app` directory and follow the steps described in the `README.md` file there to setup and start the Dashboard Web App (DWA).

+4. Navigate to the `authorities-bot` directory and follow the steps described in the `README.md` file there to setup and start the Authorities Units Notification and Response Bot.

-4. Navigate to the `sensor-simulator` directory and follow the steps described in the `README.md` file there to setup and start the Sensor Simulator program.
+5. Navigate to the `sensor-simulator` directory and follow the steps described in the `README.md` file there to setup and start the Sensor Simulator program.